Man Wanted For Stealing From Long Island Target

 Know him?

-Suffolk County Crime Stoppers issued an alert as they seek the public’s assistance to identify and locate a man who allegedly stole from a Long Island Target location.
+Police investigators on Long Island issued an alert as they seek the public’s assistance to identify and locate a man who allegedly stole from a Target location.

-According to Suffolk County Police, a man stole a phone from Target on Horseback Road in Medford on Wednesday, April 8.
+According to Suffolk County Police, a man stole a pair of headphones from Target on Horseback Road in Medford on Wednesday, April 22.
 No other description of the suspect was provided by investigators.

 Anyone who recognizes the man or has information regarding the shoplifting incident has been asked to contact Suffolk County Police investigators by calling 1-800-220-TIPS or online at www.P3Tips.com.